Marc Bolland: Marks & Spencer

 In November 2009, it was announced that Bolland would become CEO of Marks & Spencer Group PLC.
 In May 2010, he took over from the then chairman and CEO Sir Stuart Rose.
 Bolland launched a plan to grow M&S into an international multi-channel retailer.
 The Evening Standard named Bolland as one of "London's 1000 most influential people" for 2010.

 During September 2011, he announced a new look store environment for M&S's UK stores, with a plan to complete the roll out to the entire UK estate by mid-2013.
 In 2011, M&S returned to France after a 10-year absence and also started the development of a new digital platform that was launched in February 2014.

 In 2011, Bolland received an honorary doctorate from York St John University.
-He was named as "Most Admired Leader" at Management Today magazine's "Britain's Most Admired Companies 2011" awards having been nominated by his peers in the FTSE 100.

-In 2014, Bolland was appointed as the Prince of Wales National Ambassador for Business in the Community.

 In January 2016, it was announced that Bolland would be retiring as CEO of Marks and Spencer effective April 2016, and would be replaced by Steve Rowe.

 Blackstone

 In September 2016, Bolland joined Blackstone as Senior Managing Director and Head of European Portfolio Operations for its Private Equity business.
-He subsequently was appointed Chairman of Blackstone Group International Partners (BGIP) in 2020.
+He subsequently was appointed Chairman of Blackstone Group International Partners (BGIP) in 2020 before he stepped down in January 2024 to dedicate more time to Unicef and The Learning Passport.

-Founder of Charitable Innovations
+Founder of Charitable Innovations : Movement to Work and The Learning Passport

 In 2012, Bolland founded “Movement to Work” in response to the Croydon riots.
 The Charity was set up to give disadvantaged young people (with disabilities, no education, ex-offenders etc) an opportunity of a work placement and work.
 Bolland set up the Charity’s structure and was Chairman for 5 years.
-By the end of 2021, Movement to Work has given over 137,000 work placements to the unemployed and more than 75,000 have found a permanent job, apprenticeship or returned to education.
+Since 2013 Movement to Work has delivered 225,000 work placements to the unemployed with over 89% resulting in full time employment or education.

 In 2016, during the Syria crisis, Bolland in his role as Vice President UNICEF UK visited refugee camps in Jordan to better understand the delivery of education to refugees.
 Subsequent to the visit, Bolland developed an innovative digital education concept for refugee children, and children with limited access to education, to which he brought UNICEF and Cambridge University.
-The concept has been further developed in partnership with Microsoft, and has become “The Learning Passport”, which has been used by 1.5 million children and was nominated as one of the top 100 innovations of 2021 by Time Magazine.
+The concept has been further developed in partnership with Microsoft, and has become “The Learning Passport” (of which Bolland is Founder Chairman).
+The Learning Passport was nominated as one of the top 100 innovations of 2021 by Time Magazine and as of March 2025 was used across 47 countries and by more than 10 million children.